Tropix126/sveltekit-package-template/README.md

 ## Getting Started

-These commands will set you up with a SvelteKit development enviornment:
+These commands will set you up with a SvelteKit development environment:

 ```bash
 npx degit tropix126/sveltekit-package-template my-package